 My strengths are not in successful networking.
 The word makes me uncomfortable.
 When asked to put my “best foot forward” I have a tendency to take a step backwards.
 Forgiveness, on the other hand, and sincerity, these are my strengths.
 So, today I tell my ego to take a few days rest.
 I forgive the ocean for exposing my weaknesses and begin mentally drafting the email I’ll send to John Calambokidis next time I want to talk about collaborations.
 It will start: “Dear John, you may remember me as the girl that vomited repeatedly from your boat.
 I was wondering if you’d be interested in collaborating on an acoustics project?”

 One of the special things about studying marine megafauna is how completely and unequivocally devoted their fans are.
 Judging from the popularity of Roger Payne’s best selling 1970 LP “Song of the Humpback Whale”, I think it’s fair to rank humpback whales among rock idols like David Bowie, Mick Jagger, and Madonna in terms of popularity.
-I feel quite confident, however, that the number of students willing to dedicate their careers to spying on and eavesdropping on whales, is higher than those that are actually interested in professionally shadowing Cher for months at a time.
+I feel quite confident, however, that the number of students willing to dedicate their careers to spying or eavesdropping on whales, is higher than those that are actually interested in year long appointment shadowing Cher.

 Whales are a part of our human culture; this is unequivocal.
 The traditions of Inupiat whalers are passed between generations, skills are shared among whaling teams, and successful bowhead whale hunts are the inspiration for song, story, and festival.
 Historically, the oil of whales has shaped course of human history.
 The first street lights to brighten the dark streets of London burned whale oil; the city saw an almost immediate drop in crime as a result.
 Spermaceti literally greased the wheels of the industrial revolution, not to mention the gaskets on US spaceships.
 Our human history, — our human culture — has been shaped by the body of whales.